Two men convicted in Whitmer kidnapping plot request third trial - NewsBreak

 Related

 LANSING, Mich.
-(AP) -- A Michigan election board has placed an abortion-rights proposal on the fall ballot.
-The Board of State Canvassers on Friday obeyed an order from Michigan's highest court and closed a record-breaking petition drive to try to amend the state constitution.
-The amendment would affirm the right...
+(AP) — A Michigan election board placed an abortion-rights proposal on the fall ballot Friday, obeying an order from the state's highest court and closing a record-breaking petition drive to try to amend the state constitution.
+The amendment would affirm the right to make pregnancy-related decisions without...

 With abortion rights on November's ballot, the fight to win over voters begins